 Beautiful Blow Out

-Live your long-haired princess fantasy by leaving your hair all the way down for your winter wedding.
+Live your long-haired princess fantasy by leaving your hair down for a winter wedding.
 Start with a blow-dry to add volume and then add some loose waves with a large barrel curling iron.
 The colder weather will help set the curls and hold them in place through all the sleigh rides and reindeer games.

 This soft and chic low bun is simply stunning.
 The face-framing pieces in the front add some body and movement to the bridal look, accentuated by a bouquet of cascading orchids.
-For extra drama, reach for accessories like studded or pearl clips.
+This is a gorgeous option for shorter hair lengths or finer textures.

 Big, Bouncy Curls

-Leaning into the whimsical winter theme, this bride added a hairpiece adorned with a delicate dusting of snow-white crystals to her clean and chic low bun.
+Leaning into the whimsical winter theme, this bride added a hairpiece adorned with a delicate design of icy crystals for her chilly Chicago wedding.
+The ultra smooth chignon makes for an exquisite contrast to the soft fur wrap, while the glistening detail looks like it was touched by the ice queen herself.
 Tuck into any updo to add some sparkle to an otherwise simple style.

 A Matching Moment